 James Bates has over 45 years of experience as an attorney and has concentrated his practice almost exclusively in DWI or DUI defense for over 15 years.
 And since he has more training than most police officers in the administration of Standardized Field Sobriety Tests, he is the attorney you need to win.

-When you must do everything possible to avoid a criminal record and protect your driver’s license, James Bates is the attorney you need to defend you.
+When you must do everything possible to protect your driver’s license and avoid a criminal record or conviction for multiple DUI offenses, James Bates is the attorney you need to defend you.
 There are many good criminal defense attorneys.
 But there are only two criminal defense attorneys in Louisiana who have the training to discredit the results of blood or urine analysis in drug or DWI cases, and very very few criminal defense attorneys who have the specialized training required to defend any DWI case.

 If your freedom and livelihood are at stake because of a DWI arrest, call Bates and McMillin today.
 Ask for a FREE CASE EVALUATION now.